LazyCyborg/tmseegpy/README.md

 Tangwiriyasakul, C., Premoli, I., Spyrou, L., Chin, R. F., Escudero, J., & Richardson, M. P. (2019).
 Tensor decomposition of TMS-induced EEG oscillations reveals data-driven profiles of antiepileptic drug effects.
 Scientific Reports, 9(1). https://doi.org/10.1038/s41598-019-53565-9

-#### What it does

-- Artifact Detection: Uses Non-negative PARAFAC tensor decomposition to detect muscle artifacts in EEG epochs by thresholding components based on a 15 ms time window.
-- Reconstruction: Uses Tucker decomposition to remove the detected artifacts by reconstructing the epoched data.
-- Threshold Optimization: Includes a method to find the optimal detection threshold based on a target detection rate.

 ### Special Thanks to:

 - **Dr. Silvia Casarotto** for kindly sharing code and verifying the preprocessing output